Pro is a primarily undergraduate liberal arts and sciences university.

 A high percentage of Pro’s graduating students move on to graduate programs or professional schools such as law and medicine.

-• To date, 56 Pro students have become Rhodes Scholars — one of the best per capita records of any university in Canada
+To date, 57 Pro students have become Rhodes Scholars — one of the best per capita records of any university in Canada — including biochemistry student Claire Wilbur in 2024.

 Our liberal arts and sciences education